Dilip Ghosh (politician): Statements

 He raised questions that why nobody was falling ill or dying at Shaheen Bagh protests, at an event organised by the Kolkata Press Club.
-On February 16, 2020, he took a jibe on anti Citizenship Amendment Act protesters, and said "some uneducated, unaware, poor people have been lured with money and are being fed Biryani with foreign funds to continue with the protests."
+On 16 February 2020, he took a jibe on anti Citizenship Amendment Act protesters, and said "some uneducated, unaware, poor people have been lured with money and are being fed Biryani with foreign funds to continue with the protests."

 Dilip Ghosh, who is famous for his controversial remarks, made below-the-belt attacks on the incumbent Chief Minister during his election campaign in 2021.
 Ghosh asked Mamata Banerjee to wear 'Bermudas' in order to display her plastered leg.
 He later defended his Bermuda remark.
-He continued to make various other derogatory remarks about the CM during his rallies, questioning her character & lineage.
+He continued to make various other derogatory remarks about the CM during his rallies, questioning her character and lineage.
 "The police have to work from under our feet," he said in a rally.
 Ghosh made controversial remarks even about Netaji Subhas Chandra Bose.

 Lawsuit

-In January 2020, when a lone woman carrying anti CAA poster was heckled by his partyman.
+In January 2020, a lone woman carrying anti CAA poster was heckled by his partyman.
 Later while speaking to newsmen, Ghosh justified the heckling of the woman saying "Our men did the right thing.
 She should thank her stars that she was only heckled and nothing else was done to her".
 Police later registered a sexual harassment case against Ghosh for his remarks.

 During the 2021 election campaign, Dilip Ghosh made provocative remarks while Model Code of Conduct was in force, which created grounds for violence.
 After the election, Kolkata Police lodged FIR against him for promoting enmity.

 Misinformation regarding COVID-19

 In March 2020, he claimed that, there is no harm in drinking cow urine and he has no qualms in admitting he consumes it.
 The claim that consumption of cow urine can cure coronavirus drew sharp criticism from the ruling Trinamool Congress.
 In September 2020, Dilip Ghosh declared that the coronavirus pandemic had ended and Chief Minister Mamata Banerjee imposed a lockdown on the state to prevent the BJP party from holding public meetings in a packed rally.
-Ghosh was tested positive for COVID-19, and was admitted to a private hospital on October 16, 2020.
+Ghosh was tested positive for COVID-19, and was admitted to a private hospital on 16 October 2020.
 He was later discharged from the hospital on 20 October 2020 after recovering from COVID-19.